 The Duke University Hospital USMLE (or equivalent licensing examinations) Policy requires that all graduate medical trainees considered for entry into Duke University Hospital programs at the PGY3 level or higher must have passed USMLE Part Three to be enrolled.
 For information about stipends, requirements and standards, employment requirements and more, visit the Duke Graduate Medical Education website.

 Fellows are selected solely on the basis of qualifications and independent of race, sex, or national origin.
 International Medical Graduates (IMG) should note that completion of an ACGME-accredited (or equivalent) Internal Medicine Residency Training Program and ABIM board-eligibility in Internal Medicine is required for ABIM board-eligibility and certification in Infectious Diseases.
-Our program accepts applicants sponsored on J1 clinical visas from the ECFMG.
-We do not sponsor H1B visas or other visa types.
+Our program accepts applicants sponsored on J1 clinical visas from the ECFMG and H1B visas for select candidates.